 - Does the submission need to be made at the time of registration?
 Is it possible to get information on the uploading method of submission material before the actual submission?
 You can register once, and then go back and enter as many submissions as you want later, or even make minor changes—up until deadline.

 - What are the awards for Spark?
 I can’t find it in the literature.
 Lifetime supply of pencils?
 Recognition?
 As much recognition as we can build for you.
 The Spark is an honorary award.
 We have downloadable certificates for the Finalist and Bronze, Silver and Gold winners and a magnificent trophy is available for purchase by finalists and winners.
 We maintain a long-term online exhibition of entrants and winners and an exhibition of the winning work at the Autodesk Design Museum in San Francisco and major exhibitions in Asia and elsewhere.
 We also promote our winners in partner media, press releases and other programs.
 Finally, we offer our entrants an exclusive Awards Celebration, and various workshops at no charge to any entrant.
-New in 2011– the Spark Winners Celebration book.
+New in 2015– the Spark Winners Celebration e-Yearbook.

 - I have an idea, but am not sure how to put my idea in motion.
 I am regrettably not an engineer or anything of the sort, and I have no idea how to get this product rolling.
 Any information that you can provide me will be greatly appreciated.
 We always suggest contacting a local design teacher at a college.
 They know the ropes!

 - I still have questions!
 Of course you do!
 Send Spark Your Question Via our website CONTACT form above, or call Spark: +01-914-481-6106.